Admission to IUB and IUPUI Nursing is extremely competitive!

 It is difficult to build a career if you earn RN certification from a non-accredited program, and the earnings potential is far less.
 If you want to be a nurse, pursue your licensure through an accredited nursing degree program.
 Below you will find links to reliable lists of programs.

-important: Note as well that some "accreditation" statuses are more flexible than others.
-For an example, click HERE.
+important: Some "accreditation" statuses are more flexible than others.
+Click HERE for an example.

 How to research programs and locate admission requirements

-Once you are on the given program's site, you may need to hunt around a bit to find a list of admission prerequisites and other requirements.
-Look for headings or menus labeled Admission Requirements, Degree Requirements, or General Education.
+Once you are on a given nursing program's site, hunt around to find a list of admission prerequisites and other requirements.
+Look for headings or menus labeled Admission Requirements, Degree Requirements, General Education, or Apply.
 When you locate a list that includes courses such as anatomy and physiology, you know you are in the right place.

 Remember that all nursing programs have competitive admission, though the range of competitiveness varies considerably from one program to another.

 - Be very wary of nursing programs that require students to arrange their own clinical hours.
 Doing so can be extremely difficult logistically, and is also not always conducive to consistency in clinical competencies.
 We generally caution against such programs.
 (Note that even some programs approved by the State Board of Nursing have this arrangement.)

 - When researching programs, it's important that you learn whether the program considers your cumulative GPA, your prerequisite GPA, both, and/or another kind of GPA.

 - In addition, it's important to try and learn what tends to be competitive for admission for each program you are considering.
 Generally speaking, in a given year, what is a ballpark average and (if possible) the lowest GPA and TEAS score (if required) that tend to be admitted?
 Such information is rarely listed on websites, but sometimes program are willing to have an informal conversation (i.e., no promises) about where your numbers position you in relation to past cohorts.